azeek21/Todo-Wup/README.md

 # Parts that I satisfied:

 Necessary:
-✅ Wrote the code all by my own.
+✅ Wrote the code all by my own. \n
-✅ Used react for sure
+✅ Used react for sure \n
 ✅ used function components
 ✅ used hooks like useEffect, useState, e.t.c
 ✅ it's on github and gitlab.